-9.13.
 PRINCIPLE D - Determining the interventions necessary to optimise the achievement of the intended outcomes

-- 9.14.
+9.10.
 This is demonstrated by:

 - Annual budget and Council tax report

 - Treasury Management Strategy

 - Project Management arrangements.

-- Annual Plan and service delivery plan

-- Committee forward plan

-- Arrangements for good governance and compliance with CIPFA Financial management code

-- 9.15.
-Arrangements in place for good governance include:

-- Regular budget monitoring and financial planning

-- New corporate planning cycle aligning the setting of annual targets with budgets

-- Forward plan for committees

-- The Chief Finance Officer is the S151 Officer and in accordance with statutory requirements is responsible for delivering and overseeing the financial management arrangements for the Council

-- Implementation of all actions from LGA finance peer review
+- Annual Plan and service delivery plan - Committee forward plan - Arrangements for good governance and compliance with CIPFA Financial management code - 9.11.
+Arrangements in place for good governance include - Regular budget monitoring and financial planning - New corporate planning cycle aligning the setting of annual targets with budgets - Forward plan for committees - The Chief Finance Officer is the S151 Officer and in accordance with statutory requirements is responsible for delivering and overseeing the financial management arrangements for the Council - Implementation of all actions from LGA finance peer review

-- 9.16.
-Areas for improvements:

-- 9.17.
 PRINCIPLE E- Developing the Council's capacity, including the capability of its leadership and the individuals within it.

-- 9.18.
-This is demonstrated by key documents:
+- 9.13.
+This is demonstrated by key documents.

 - New organizational structure

 - People Framework

 - Organisational Development Strategy

 - Role profiles

 - Scheme of delegation

-- 9.19.
-Arrangements in place for good governance include:
+- 9.14.
+Arrangements in place for good governance include

 - Regular meetings with committee chair and vice chairs

 - Annual appraisal of the Chief Executive

 - Member briefing programme and regular updates

 - Employee induction programme

 - Job descriptions and role profiles

 - Training programme and eLearning for staff

 - Employee Assistance Programme to support all employees

-- Exploring business cases for greater collaboration amongst other surrey authorities that are in the best interest of the Council and residents. - Annual report on Health & safety
+- Exploring business cases for greater collaboration amongst other surrey authorities that are in the best interest of the Council

+- Annual report on Health& safety

-9.20.
-Areas for improvements:
+- 9.15.
+Areas for improvements

-- Specific training on working remotely and managing people - Updated e-learning on range of governance issues
+- Specific training on working remotely and managing people

-9.21.
+- Updated e-learning on range of governance issues

 PRINCIPLE F - Managing risks and performance through robust internal control and strong public financial management.

-9.22.
+9.16.
 This demonstrated by key documents: